JuhoKon/tubemusic/README.md

 # DEMO

 Demo is now available at: https://tubemusicapp.herokuapp.com/ (Not mobile friendly, mobile app in development).
+Using application requires you to signup.
+There's no email verification, so no need for writing actual real information on the sign up form.

 ## Main view
 ![alt_text](https://i.ibb.co/ZM9B3n3/kuva333.png)